An Insight Into ICOs And Reverse ICOs

-The need for bankers and other middle men is removed and this, in turn, reduces the fees associated with transactions.
-Smart contracts will probably also soon remove any need for lawyers too, exponentially reducing the paperwork, costs, and complexity of managing securities for a much cheaper transaction overall.
+- Lower fees – the need for bankers and other middle men is removed and this in turn reduces the fees associated with transactions.
+Smart contracts will probably also soon remove any need for lawyers too, exponentially reducing the paperwork, costs and complexity of managing securities for a much cheaper transaction overall.

-With traditional investment transactions, there is a lack of exposure to the global investor base.
-However, with Security Tokens, the asset owner can market their deal to anybody who has a working internet connection and this exposure to the free market will lead to significant changes in the valuation of assets.
+- Exposure to the global investor base – with traditional investment transactions, there is a lack of exposure to the global investor base.
+However, with Security Tokens, the asset owner can market their deal to anybody who has a working internet connection, and this exposure to the free market will lead to significant changes in the valuation of assets.

-If an asset owner can present their deals to anybody with a functioning internet connection, the number of potential investors is likely to be huge.
+- A wider investor base – if an asset owner can present their deals to anybody with a functioning internet connection, the number of potential investors will hugely increase.
 The healthy competition is excellent for the financial market.

-Security Tokens allow issuers to use a smart contract to make the service provider function in an automated manner via software.
-This means that there is considerably less need for lawyers, and, when they are needed, their role will primarily be advisory in capacity.
+- Automated service functions – Security Tokens allow issuers to use a smart contract to make the service provider function automated via software.
+This means that there is considerably less need for lawyers and when they are required their role will primarily be advisory in capacity.

-When financial institutions can be removed from the processing of investment transactions, the chances of manipulation and corruption are reduced.
+- Less manipulation by financial institutions – when financial institutions can be removed from the processing of investment transactions the chances of manipulation and corruption are reduced.

 Compliance And Security Tokens

-One of the major advantages of Securitized Tokens is that when done properly, they do not skirt any regulations or laws.
-As Security Tokens are subject to the Federal securities regulations they remain fully compliant, ensuring a complete peace of mind.
+One major advantages of Securitized Tokens is that when done properly they do not skirt any regulations or laws.
+As Security Tokens are subject to the Federal securities regulations they remain fully compliant for complete peace of mind.

-When financial institutions are removed from the process of investment transactions, this is generally viewed as being an advantage, however it also means that the responsibilities normally shouldered by the middle man in the transaction then become the responsibilities of the seller or the buyer.
-Traditionally, financial institutions would underwrite the deal, prepare marketing materials, solicit investor interest, and ensure a high level of regulation and security compliance to drive an ultimately successful transaction execution.
+When financial institutions are removed from the process of investment transactions, this is generally viewed as being an advantage, however it also means that the responsibilities normally shouldered by the middle man in the transaction then becomes the responsibility of the seller or buyer.
+Traditionally, financial institutions would underwrite the deal, prepare marketing materials, solicit investor interest and ensure a high level of regulation and security compliance to drive an ultimately successful transaction execution.